 The best mulch is coarse and has a good mixture of carbon and nitrogen.
 Woodchips that contain the whole tree or shrub, including the green, are best and tree surgeons often sell it by the cubic metre.

 If you use compost made from garden and kitchen waste, then that is plenty for your vegetable garden.
 Stopping green waste from going into landfill, where it produces methane, is only a great thing for our planet.

-Digging, instead of mulching, drastically compacts soil: it destroys the invisible fungal webs and tunnels under the soil; releases carbon into the air and it can be back breaking work.
+Digging, instead of mulching, drastically compacts soil: it destroys the invisible fungal webs and tunnels under the soil and releases carbon into the air, and it can be back breaking work.
 Of course, when you dig up your potato patch you will have to do a bit of digging but try to do it as little as possible.